xveganxxxedgex/burrow_gardens/README.md

 ~~Improve pathfinding/tile exit logic~~

+Add all produce and bunnies in correct tiles

+Resolve lint issues

 Maybe add a cute animation like a binky when a bunny is added to the group, to play before they head to the group tile

 Add areas where hero has to jump